-The man responsible for the attack, who was 17 at the time, is the second of two teens convicted in the assault.
+The boy responsible for the attack, who was 17 at the time, is the second of two teens convicted in the assault.

-The two men vandalized the home with eggs, ketchup, mayonnaise, peanut butter, ice cream, pickles and jam – smearing ceilings, carpets, furniture and walls.
+The two teenagers vandalized the home with eggs, ketchup, mayonnaise, peanut butter, ice cream, pickles and jam – smearing ceilings, carpets, furniture and walls.

 The Crown is seeking a custodial sentence similar to what his co-accused received in May of last year.

 Sentencing begins November 19th in Orillia with victim impact statements from the late Mrs. Knox and her son being read to the court.